The definition of price stability

 It also underlines the ECB’s commitment to:

 - provide an adequate margin to avoid the risks of deflation.
-Having such a safety margin against deflation is important because nominal interest rates cannot fall below zero.
+Having such a safety margin against deflation is important because there are limits to how far interest rates can be cut.
 In a deflationary environment monetary policy may thus not be able to sufficiently stimulate aggregate demand by using its interest rate instrument.
 This makes it more difficult for monetary policy to fight deflation than to fight inflation.

 - take into account the possibility of HICP inflation slightly overstating true inflation as a result of a small but positive bias in the measurement of price level changes using the HICP.